VladRassokhin/intellij-hcl/ReadMe.md

 ## DEPRECATION NOTICE
 This project contains the original source code of the intellij-hcl plugin.
 The code in this repository is kept static and can be used for historical reference only: no pull requests will be accepted.

-Though this repository is still used as issue tracker, so please create new issues [here](https://github.com/VladRassokhin/intellij-hcl/issues) rather than in [JetBrains tracker](https://youtrack.jetbrains.com/issues/IDEA) since plugin releases separately and it's simpler to track issues here.
+Please create new issues (feature requests and bug reports) in [IntelliJ IDEA tracker](https://youtrack.jetbrains.com/newIssue?project=IDEA&c=Subsystem%20Lang.%20HCL).

 TL/DR. Starting from plugin version 0.7.0, the sources belong to JetBrains and the plugin is closed-source.
 You can download the new versions of the **free** plugin from JetBrains from the [JetBrains plugin repository](https://plugins.jetbrains.com/plugin/7808).